 ES Walton are one of the oldest firms of independent financial advisers in Liverpool.
-They cover all areas of finance and offer a comprehensive range of corporate financial services.
+They cover all areas of finance and offer a comprehensive range of services.

 The photographs would be used on the ‘About’ page to humanise the company and help prospective clients and existing clients put a face to the name.

-This meant that both our time and space for this project was limited.
+This meant that both their time and space for this project was limited.

 ES Walton now have a collection of portraits of the team that are all consistent.
 Not only are these photographs suitable for the website, but each team member has a headshot that they’re able to use on other platforms, such as LinkedIn.

 The first light is known as the Key Light; this is the light that provides the most light on the subject.
-This one will generally be set the highest in output and is positioned at around a 45 degree angle to the subject.
+This one will generally be set to the highest output and is positioned at around a 45-degree angle to the subject.
 Then there is the Backlight (sometimes referred to as the rim light); this is set relatively low in output and is there to provide a nice outline of light around your subject to separate them from the background.
-The final light is called the fill light; this is set to a medium output and is there to fill in any shadows that are created by the key light across your subject.
-Shadows are not your friend, unless of course you’re going for a dramatic stylised shot, but these are classic portraits so we needed the light as complimentary as possible.
+The final light is called the Fill Light; this is set to medium output and is there to fill in any shadows that are created by the Key Light across your subject.
+Shadows are not your friend, unless of course, you’re going for a dramatic stylised shot, but these are classic portraits so we needed the light as complimentary as possible.

-The fill light doesn’t have to be a light.
-In our case, as we were low on both space and time, we used a bounce card to reflect some of the key light back on to the subject, softening the lights and removing and harsh shadows that could be created by the nose, cheeks and eyebrows.
+The Fill Light doesn’t have to be a light.
+In our case, as space and time were limited, we used a bounce card to reflect some of the Key Light back on to the subject, softening the lights and removing any harsh shadows that could be created by the nose, cheeks and eyebrows.
 Perhaps the most important thing to remember when shooting portraits is to capture a ‘glint’ in the subjects eye.
-This really helps the eyes stand out – after all they are the window to the soul.
+This really helps the eyes stand out – after all, they are the window to the soul 😂.